kenatiod/MUT/Understanding Machine Understanding.md

 ### 8.1 -- Introduction

-The rapid advancements in artificial intelligence technologies, particularly in the realm of machine understanding, have brought forth a new era of possibilities and challenges.
+The rapid advancements in Artificial Intelligence technologies, particularly in the realm of machine understanding, have brought forth a new era of possibilities and challenges.
 The previous chapter explored the profound societal implications of machine understanding, ranging from the transformation of work and the economy to the philosophical questions about the nature of intelligence and the future of human identity.
 These implications underscore the critical importance of ensuring that AI systems are developed and deployed in a responsible, transparent, and accountable manner.

 This chapter builds upon these insights to examine the future of AI evaluation, focusing on the emerging approaches, challenges, and opportunities in assessing the capabilities, safety, and impact of AI systems.
 This effort will draw upon the experiences of our protagonists, Anh, Bassam, and their AI collaborator CASPAR, as they navigate the complexities of designing and implementing the Multifaceted Understanding Test Tool.

-(For more context on the history and evolution of AI that has led to the current pursuit of machine understanding capabilities, refer to Appendix A2 on the state-of-the-art in large language models.)
+(For more context on the history and evolution of AI that has led to the current pursuit of machine understanding capabilities, refer to Appendix A2 on the state-of-the-art in Large Language Models.)

 ### 8.2 -- The Limitations of Current Evaluation Paradigms